hackbio-ca/disease-susceptibility-analysis/README.md

 **Toronto Bioinformatics Hackathon, 2024**

-## 🏆 Winner of the Perseverance award!
+## 🏆 Winner of the 2024 Perseverance Award!